How to Evaluate a GCC Job Offer Beyond Base Salary

 This is the single most undervalued component of GCC offers.

-- You accrue gratuity at a rate of roughly 15-30 days of salary per year, depending on tenure and jurisdiction
+- You accrue gratuity at a rate of 15-30 days of salary per year, depending on tenure and jurisdiction

 - Upon departure (resignation or termination without cause), you receive this as a lump sum